 And the list goes on.
 Again, STP isn’t a specific system; it’s an approach to a system that is defined by a lack of manual interaction.
 The more and more you can reduce physical touchpoints, the less and less labor you have to use to accomplish certain actions.
 And that time adds up in big ways — especially when you stretch those benefits out over a decade and reduce small, repetitive tasks that interrupt critical thinking.

-You can start working on STP internally and/or work with companies that specialize in STP.
+You can start working on straight-through processing internally and/or work with companies that specialize in it.
 In the end, your path to STP will involve stitching together multiple pieces of software.

 Examples of companies that help provide or improve STP processes include: